 It’s not entirely clear why banks haven’t been similarly aggressive in offering higher-yield jumbo CDs, but one possibility is that they are interested in attracting more customers rather than big money deposits.
 In other words, banks would rather have the business of 100 customers each depositing $5,000 CDs than 10 customers depositing $500,000 jumbo CDs.

-That said, if you feel the need to go big when it comes to your CD, check out how our top picks compare to the national average.
+That said, if you feel the need to go big when it comes to your CD, check out how our top picks for jumbo CDs compare to the national average.